 Our Portland Lactation Support Services

-Wildwood Birth's lactation support services are in-home visits by an International Board Certified Lactation Consultant (IBCLC) and might be fully covered by your health insurance plan.
+Wildwood Birth's lactation support services are in-home visits by an International Board Certified Lactation Consultant (IBCLC) and may be fully covered by your health insurance plan.

 Zoë was amazing!
 I was so concerned that I was doing it wrong and my baby wasn’t getting enough to eat.
 Zoë helped us with different positions and making sure by baby was latching on right, and he very quickly began to gain weight!
 It was a huge relief.”